ElixirTradingTools/market_client/README.md

 The project is work-in-progress.
 Contributors guide is forthcoming.

 Features are being added on an as-needed basis.
 You are encouraged to use this module in your projects and submit merge requests for any features you'd like to add or modify.
-Elixir makes it very easy to use a local directory as a dependency, so clone this project and then add the following to your `mix.ex` dependencies.
+Elixir makes it very easy to use a local directory as a dependency, so clone this project and then add the following to your `mix.exs` dependencies.
 ```
 {:market_client, path: "/your/local/path/to/this/project"}